fastoch/DevOps_Full_Course/README.md

 ## Exposing our application on a port

 The execution of `node src/index.js` will render the pages of our web application.
-In order to access our app while it's running inside a container, we need to expose it on a port.
+In order to access our app while it's running inside a container, we need to EXPOSE it on a port.
 Which is why we need to add the following instruction to our Dockerfile:
 ```yaml
 ...